seontechnologies/seon-android-sdk-public/README.md

 - _(optional)_ **ACCESS_FINE_LOCATION** (starting from API 29) and ACCESS_COARSE_LOCATION (starting from API 27) permission for `wifi_mac_address` and `wifi_ssid`
 - _(optional)_ **com.google.android.providers.gsf.permission.READ_GSERVICES** for `gsf_id`

-> __Note:__ If the permissions listed are not available the application, the values collected using those permissions will be ignored.
+> __Note:__ If the optional permissions listed are not available the application, the values collected using those permissions will be ignored.
 We recommend using as much permission as possible based on your use-case to provide reliable device fingerprint.

 ## Installation